scrabbletank/farhome-rules/rulesdoc.md

 The miasma is a thick, viscous cloud.
 Except for the caster, a creature inside the miasma can only see adjacent tiles.
 If there is a strong wind, such as wind created by _Gust_, the miasma cloud moves 1 tile per turn in the direction of the wind.

-The size of the miasma increases by 1 and you add an enhanced die to the spellcasting roll for every level above 6th.
+The size of the miasma increases by 1 and you add an enhanced die to the spellcasting roll for every level cast above 6th.

 ___
 #### Psychic Scream